drhelius/grpc-demo/README.md

 The templates define all the manifests needed in order to get the services deployed and running.

-The parameters allow you to configure the services image, version, replicas and resources.
+Parameters allow you to configure each service image, version, replicas and resources.

-The `APP_NAME` parameter is just an identifier to label all the manifests created by the templates and organize the view in the OpenShift Developer Console.
+The `APP_NAME` parameter is just an identifier to label all the manifests created by the templates and organize the view in the [OpenShift Developer Console](https://developers.redhat.com/blog/2019/10/16/openshift-developer-perspective/).

 The `grpc-demo-template-istio.yaml` template expects an additional `ACCOUNT_ROUTE` parameter to expose the *Account* service using an [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
 Make sure to provide a valid *fqdn* for this route that makes sense in your cluster.
 The default value `account-grpc-demo.mycluster.com` is just a placeholder and will not work out of the box.